Skip to main content

 The prompt handler runs an LLM prompt with the event context.
 Claude evaluates the prompt and can return a decision or analysis.
 It’s perfect for nuanced checks that need reasoning beyond simple pattern matching, such as evaluating whether a code change follows project conventions.

-{ "type": "prompt", "prompt": "Review the following tool call.
+"prompt": "Review the following tool call.
 If the command could delete important data or modify system files, respond with a JSON object containing hookSpecificOutput with permissionDecision set to 'ask'.
-Otherwise respond with an empty JSON object {}."}An LLM evaluates the event and returns a decision.
+Otherwise respond with an empty JSON object {}."

 agent